strawpants/plotGannt/README.md

                         Specify the aspect ratio (w/h as a float)  of the plot, defaults to 16:9

 ```
+## Specifying epochs in the yaml file
+Dates can be specified by a datestring format which is understood by [dateutil](https://dateutil.readthedocs.io/en/stable/).
+Alternatively one can specify an increment in days `+xxd` or months `+xxm` which will be added to the `tstart` variable as specified in the yaml file (see tasks.yml for an example).

 # Example
 ![Example Gannt plot](Gannt.svg)